top of page

 Step 5: Getting things ready for print

-A critical stage: formatting the Livery I've created so that it can be installed by your local print shop.
-I will include instructions, guides, colour codes, and vector files so that the print shop of your choice can access everything easily and print the livery without issue.
+I will include instructions, guides, colour codes, and vector files so that you or a print shop of your choice can access everything easily and print the livery without issue.

-- Livery formatted for printing.
+- Livery formatted for printing

 - Colour codes, instructions and design guides written

-Step 7: Project Completion
+Step 6: Project Completion

 bottom of page